Artem Case Studies

 ‘The finished model looked absolutely beautiful in Mark Digby’s fantastic, futuristic set,’ said Simon Tayler.
 ‘I can’t wait to see the series on screen.’

-Devs will premiere on Disney's ‘FX on Hulu’ channel in the US from 5th March 2020.
-International release details are yet to be announced.
+Devs will stream on Disney's ‘FX on Hulu’ channel in the US from 5th March 2020.

 View the Devs trailer here.